alennalin3-cu/student-satisfaction/README.md

 Only non-proprietary, publicly available information is included.

 ## Data Source
-All data in this repository was collected from publicly accessible sources, including:
+All data in this repository was manually collected from publicly accessible sources, including:
 - U.S. News public university profiles
 - University websites
 - Common data sets